kaikato/kaikato/README.md

 ### Hi there!👋

 My name is Kai and I am a software engineer at LMNT.
-I received my master's degree in computer science at Stanford University.
 <!--
 **kaikato/kaikato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.